TharawitJ/Fraud-Detection/README.md

         4. XGB Classifier

 5. Evaluate Model
-    * Plot learning Curve to observe overfitting.
+    * Plot Learning Curve to observe overfitting.
         * Logistic Regression and SVC are good fitting.
     * Try to improve by GridSearchCV for hyperparameter tuning.
     * NearMiss (scores are average by fraud and non fraud)